wavefrontHQ/docs/pages/doc/accounts-service.md

 <tr>
 <td>
 Groups</td>
 <td>By default, service accounts are added to the <strong>Service Accounts</strong> group.
-If you assign roles to the <strong>Service Accounts</strong> group, all the service accounts get the permissions associated with that role.
+If you assign roles to the <strong>Service Accounts</strong> group, all the service accounts get the permissions associated with these roles.
 You can also add service accounts to other groups. </td></tr>
 <tr>
 <td>Roles</td>
 <td>Roles for the service account.
 Roles are sets of permissions.
 You can create one or two roles and use those roles only for service accounts. </td></tr>